Award Finalists Videos

 Who can nominate for the Bob Hawke Landcare Award?

-The Bob Hawke Landcare Award is open to an individual who have demonstrated leadership and a commitment to Landcare, natural resource management and sustainable agriculture.
+The Bob Hawke Landcare Award is open to an individual who can demonstrate leadership and a commitment to landcare, natural resource management and sustainable agriculture.

 To be eligible for the award, you must: